masthead-data/terraform-google-masthead-agent/examples/basic/README.md

 ## Next Steps

-Once you're comfortable with this basic example, consider exploring:
+Once you're comfortable with this basic example, consider exploring a [full example](../full/).

-- [Advanced Example](../advanced/) - production-ready configuration with comprehensive labeling